Formed in 1999, the Davidson Institute is a 501(c)3 private operating foundation funded by Bob and Jan Davidson.

 Davidson Fellows scholarships recognize young people 18 and under for completing a significant piece of work that has the potential to make a positive contribution to society in one of the following areas: science, technology, mathematics, music, literature, philosophy, or any other graduate-level work considered outside the box.
 Davidson Fellow Laureates are awarded $50,000 scholarships, and Davidson Fellows are awarded either a $25,000 or $10,000 scholarship.
 Since 2001, the Institute has awarded nearly $5 million to 206 brilliant young people through the Davidson Fellows Scholarship.

 The THINK Summer Institute is a three-week residential summer program on the campus of the University of Nevada, Reno for 13- to 16-year-old students.
-These students are enrolled in university-level courses taught by University faculty and earn up to six transferable college credits.
+These students are enrolled in university-level courses taught by University faculty and earn college credits that may be transferable.

 The Educators Guild is comprised of teachers, counselors and school administrators who are interested in connecting with colleagues to locate resources and discuss strategies for identifying and serving highly intelligent students.
 Members of the Educators Guild have access to electronic mailing lists and discussion forums and to the Davidson Institute’s team of professionals who are available for consulting and locating other resources.